giodeandrade/giodeandrade/README.md

 **`Data Analyst`**

 My name is Giovana de Andrade.
 I'm 23 years old, and my homeland is Rio de Janeiro.
-I have a Bachelor's Degree in Journalism, but I'm currently studying Data Analysis.
+I have a Bachelor's Degree in Journalism, but I'm currently studying Systems Analysis and Development.
 I'm passionate about technology and communication, so I want to combine the two areas.

 <p align="left">
     <a href="https://github.com/giodeandrade?tab=repositories&sort=stargazers">